koterpillar/multiblog/README.md

 ```

 For cross-posting to a Twitter account, an OAuth access token and secret must be
-obtained and put into `cross-posting.yaml` like this:
+obtained, using `multiblog authorize twitter`, and put into `cross-posting.yaml`
+like this:

 ```yaml
 - service: twitter